myrestop/myflow-plugin-guide/jar-plugin-guide/action_window.md

 }
 ```

-> **You can refer our action window to design an action window, to make it more concise, more fashionable, more gorgeous.**
+> **You can refer our action window to design an action window, to make it more concise, fashionable and gorgeous.**